-There is a large amount of research and study being undertaken on the global situation surrounding refugees and asylum seekers.
+There is a large amount of research and study being undertaken on the global situation surrounding refugees and asylum seekers and broader human rights issues.
 Much of this information is independent, without political or media influence.
 Sadly, there is also an increasing amount of misinformation circulating in the media and by some politicians.
-This page is for those who are interested in this human rights issue and who want to keep up with the facts.
-The links here will take you to some leading Australian and international research.
+This page is for those who are interested in human rights issues and who want to keep up with the facts.

 The United Nations High Commissioner for Refugees

 For over 65 years, the UNHCR has been protecting the rights and well-being of refugees all over the world and regularly produces reports and updates.
 It publishes an excellent annual report called Global Trends containing all the latest facts.